tendermario/heavy-visualizer/README.md

 researching other audio sources where we can take in the audio node and extract the audio information using fft and Web Audio API

+//// SYNC DILEMMA - PLAY/PAUSE

+play button pressed
+check current time (1:01)
+check beat that is after +1s that time (1:02) -> 1:02.30
+when next 1s elaspes, wait the difference of 0.30s and then play on that beat.

+audio and video are now synced.